zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/generated-values.md

  - The value generated on add
  - The value generated on add or update

-## No value generation
+## No Value Generation

 No value generation means that you will always supply a valid value to be saved to the database.
 This valid value must be assigned to new entities before they are added to the context.

 Disabling value generation on a property is typically necessary if a convention configures it for value generation.
-For example, if you have a primary key of type int, it will be implicitly set configured as the value generated on add.
+For example, if you have a primary key of type `int`, it will be implicitly set configured as the value generated on add.

 ### Data Annotations